 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a hardcover edition that was published by Dutton on August 19, 2014 and has 432 pages.
+urban fantasy that was published by Dutton on August 19, 2014 and has 432 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Dates from Hell, Aftertaste, Kisses from Hell, Enthralled: Paranormal Diversions, Deceptions, The Masked Truth, City of the Lost, Empire of Night, Forest of Ruin, Betrayals, A Darkness Absolute, Indigo
+Other books by this author which I have reviewed include Dates from Hell, Made to Be Broken, Aftertaste, Kisses from Hell, Enthralled: Paranormal Diversions, Deceptions, The Masked Truth, City of the Lost, Empire of Night, Forest of Ruin, Betrayals, A Darkness Absolute, Indigo, Rituals

 Second in the Cainsville urban fantasy series set between Chicago and a small town outside it and revolving around Olivia Taylor-Jones, alias Eden Larsen, and Gabriel Walsh.